JericoFX/jerico-missions/README.md

 - Create a Default Mission non fixable

 - Add a self.Type to handle if the mission is Fixed or Movable

+- Add Class system to server side

+  - Spawn Vehicle Handler
+  - Spawn Peds Handler
+  - Mission Track
+    - [Start, PedSpawn, Spawn Box, IsInsideBox, Rewards]
+  - Track if Player is Dead then mission over
+  - Add a Timer to the missions